How to Plant a Tree or Shrub

 When moving your plant into the planting hole, disturb the rootball as little as possible.
 Lift B&B trees and shrubs by using the rope, burlap or wire cage on the rootball.
 Lift potted plants by grasping the container.
 Don't lift plants by the trunk, stems or branches.
 Don't allow the root system to dry out before or during planting.

 The thinking on backfill has changed in recent years.
 Although it was once common to modify the backfill soil with amendments — such as compost, peat moss, aged manure and other ingredients — it is now considered best practice to leave the backfill unaltered or add minimal amendments.
 This encourages roots to spread out into the native soil, rather than staying within the confines of the planting hole.

-We do recommend adding mycorrhizal fungi and bone meal to the backfill.
+We do recommend adding mycorrhizal fungi to the backfill.
 Mycorrhizal fungi form associations with plant roots and help them extract and absorb minerals and water from the soil.
 Trees and shrubs with mycorrhizal-enhanced root systems adapt better and are more tolerant of stressful environments.
 Bone meal provides essential minerals that promote sturdy root systems and stimulate plant growth.

 B&B trees and shrubs

 - Place the tree in the center of the hole.
 If necessary, straighten or stabilize the tree by adjusting or filling beneath the root ball with the backfill mix.

 - Cut away any twine or burlap from the base of the trunk and remove any burlap that is on the top of the rootball.
 Remove excess soil from the top of the rootball to expose the trunk flare, if needed.